Hordenine

 Indirect adrenergic activity via norepinephrine release

 Hordenine, like tyramine and amphetamines, is an indirect-acting sympathomimetic — it promotes release of stored norepinephrine from sympathetic nerve terminals.
-Mechanism does NOT involve direct receptor binding (unlike epinephrine).
+Mechanism does not involve direct receptor binding (unlike epinephrine).
 Effects depend on existing sympathetic tone and norepinephrine stores.
 Tachyphylaxis can develop with repeated use.

 2